Anatomy

 Once traction is applied, a small puncture roughly the size of a buttonhole is made for the arthroscope.
 Fluid flows through the arthroscope to keep the view clear and control any bleeding.

-After your surgeon takes a good look at your joint and determines the problem, they insert other small instruments through a separate incision to repair it.
+After your surgeon takes a good look at your joint and confirms the problem, they insert other small instruments through a separate incision to repair it.
 There are several procedures that can be done depending on the specific situation.
 Some examples include:

 • Trim bone spurs caused by FAI (Femoroacetabular Impingement)